 Selfheal is a low-growing perennial wildflower that is often found creeping across grassland and lawns.
 Appearing from June to October with clusters of violet 5-petaled flowers it provides a nectar source for bees and wasps.
-In the garden, selfheal is ideal for an area of wildflower lawn or positioned at the front of a border with other low-growing wildflowers such as
+In the garden, Selfheal is ideal for an area of wildflower lawn or positioned at the front of a border with other low-growing wildflowers such as

-buttercup, to attract pollinators.
+Buttercup, to attract pollinators.

 Flowers: June to September and is semi-evergreen.